juanpc2018/Asmedia-AS2105-sata-to-USB-3/README.md

 -----
 Optional:
 Unofficial FW Reader Dumper
-MP Tools Reads but do Not save Firmwate to hdd from IC.
+MP Tools Reads but do Not extract Firmwate stored in the IC.

 https://github.com/smx-smx/ASMTool